cncf/techdocs/assessments/0011-keda/keda-analysis.md

 - Create a "Reference" topic at the end of the ToC.
 - Move the FAQ to the Reference section.
 - Add a glossary to the Reference section.
-- Rename "Operate" to "User Guide".
+- Rename "Operate" to "Operator Guide".
 - Move "Troubleshooting" to the end of the User Guide.

 Move the scenarios from the KEDA GitHub repo to the user documentation on the website.
 Link to these from the end of "Deploying KEDA" to create a workflow for new users.